mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 Jathi shot me a glance.
 "What are you talking about?" he asked.

-"I'll interrupt the Senate," I said.
+"I'll interrupt the senate," I said.
 Thimlu chuckled, but Jathi was unamused.

 "You heard Pomri," said Jathi.
 "You'll be sent to Ulukoma."